lincolnbrito/php-ajax-long-polling/README.txt

-How to simulate real-time notifications with Ajax Long-Polling
+How to simulate real-time notifications with Ajax Long-Polling.